adityarn/adityarn.github.io/index.md

 ### Under Review (Contact me for drafts)

-2. **2022:** **Narayanan, A., Roquet, F., G&uuml;lk, B., Mazloff, M., Silvano, A., Gille, S. T., Garabato, A., N. Weddell Gyre interaction with seamount enabled recent polynya formation** -- Under review, study analyses the complex flow -- topography interaction on the northern flank of the Maud Rise seamound in the Weddell Sea and identifies a novel mechanism that aided the formation of the 2017 polynya.
+2. **2022:** **Narayanan, A., Roquet, F., G&uuml;lk, B., Mazloff, M., Silvano, A., Gille, S. T., Garabato, A., N. Weddell Gyre interaction with seamount enabled recent polynya formation** -- Under review, study analyses the complex flow -- topography interaction on the northern flank of the Maud Rise seamount in the Weddell Sea and identifies a novel mechanism that aided the formation of the 2017 polynya.
 Study uses the Southern Ocean State Estimate, a 1/6<sup>o</sup> Southern Ocean model.

 ### Upcoming